 Yard

 The safety of the home yard can be improved by ensuring sufficient lighting, cleanliness and winter gritting.
+It is important that the paths are unobstructed and there are no objects that block the emergency access roads, such as plants or snow piles in the winter.

 In an emergency situation, it’s crucial that pathways are clear.